thtroyer/simple-text-generator/README.md

 The following instructions are examples; adapt them for your needs.

 Use requirements.txt for CPU-based training and requirements-gpu.txt for GPU-based training.
+GPU training may require additional dependencies based on your system and OS.

 ####Linux: